-There are very simple ways that you can implement technology into your daily lesson plans.
+There are straightforward ways that you can implement technology into your daily lesson plans.
 Here are four easy ways for you to implement technology into your classroom:

 1. Use Technology for the Basics

-Even though there are exciting advancements popping up on a regular basis, it is good to remember that you need to take computers back to the basics.
-No longer do students write their essays on lined paper or in booklets, they use laptops or desktop stations to complete their written work and take exams.
+Even though exciting advancements are popping up regularly, it is good to remember that you need to take computers back to the basics.
+No longer do students write their essays on lined paper or in booklets.
+They use laptops or desktop stations to complete their written work and take exams.